Semester 1 Credit Value: | 20 |

 N/A

-The topics in the module have been selected to capture contemporary dynamics around the human body which raise questions about social acceptability and legal regulation in different spheres of intimate and social life.
-They also will allow us to consider how we can research the human body and its significance to interaction and identity.
+The topics in the module are selected to capture contemporary dynamics around the human body which raise questions about social acceptability and social and legal regulation in different spheres of intimate and social life.
+The module also acknowledges the role of the body in creative expression.
+We will also consider how we can research the human body and its significance to interaction and identity.
 Sociological theory on the body and embodiment is at the heart of the module.

 Alongside this, the module also aims to introduce students to ethical challenges around what it is possible for individuals or institutions such as medicine to do to the body and how that should be regulated by law, policy frameworks and professional codes of practice.